Reviews: 8-2-2019: first draft. 10-2-2019: some tests repeated. New infinity test. New bokeh test.

 Central sharpness at short distance (around 70 cm) is measured with the following set-up:

-First test is at maximum aperture: the 1.4/35 shows the best sharpness and micro contrast (the 1.7/35 is however at higher ISO).
+First test is at maximum aperture: the 1.4/35 shows the best sharpness and micro contrast.
+The Ultron comes in the second place but it is still very good.

 At f/1.4, the 1.2/35 improves a bit, but the 1.4/35 is way better: